WildernessLabs/VS_Win_Meadow_Extension/readme.md

 # Meadow Extension for Visual Studio for Windows

-This is the add-in for Visual Studio that enables Meadow projects to be built and deployed on Windows.
+This is the add-in for Visual Studio 2019 and 2022 that enables Meadow projects to be built and deployed on Windows.

 ## Build Status